(All fields required)

 Bigham MT, Brady PW, Manning PB, Jacobs BR, Kimball TR, Wong HR.
 Therapeutic application of intrapericardial tissue plasminogen activator (t-PA) in a 4 month-old child with complex fibropurulent pericarditis.
 Pediatr Crit Care Med.
 2008 Jan;9(1):e1-e4.

 researches shared decision-making (SDM) between patients/parents and clinicians to promote high value care that is evidence-based and family-centered.
 He led a team to develop a SDM intervention for ADHD treatment.
 Parents became better informed and more involved in decisions without increasing visit length.
-He is applying the SDM development process to new clinical areas and building an infrastructure to support SDM at CCHMC.
+He is applying the SDM development process to new clinical areas and building an infrastructure to support SDM at Cincinnati Children's.

 Research Director, Cincinnati Pediatric Research Group